mrllamafarmer/runPlanV2/QUICKSTART.md

 ### AI Assistant

-The AI Assistant is **fully functional** and powered by OpenAI's GPT-4o-mini.
+The AI Assistant is **fully functional** and powered by OpenAI's GPT-5 Nano.
 It provides expert ultra running advice with full context-awareness of your event.

 **Features:**
-- Context-aware responses based on your event details
+- 🧠 Context-aware responses based on your event details
+- 🔍 **Web search** capability for up-to-date race info, weather, results
+- 💾 **Persistent chat history** - all conversations are saved
+- 📜 **Chat history sidebar** - review past conversations
-- Expert knowledge in training, nutrition, pacing, and gear
+- 🤖 Expert knowledge in training, nutrition, pacing, and gear
-- Analyzes your route, elevation, and waypoints
+- 📊 Analyzes your route, elevation, and waypoints
-- Provides specific recommendations for YOUR race
+- 🎯 Provides specific recommendations for YOUR race

 **How to Use:**
 1. Add your OpenAI API key in Settings